Gamekiller48/Retrieval-based-Voice-Conversion/README.md

 ## Installation and usage

-RVC uses [poetry](https://github.com/python-poetry/poetry) for dependency management rather than pip.
+RVC uses [poetry](https://github.com/python-poetry/poetry) as package dependency resolver rather than pip.
 Make sure you have it installed.
+Make sure to activate your poetry environment using `poetry shell` before using any of the following commands.

 ### Standard Setup